msalemor/agentic-intro-autogen/README.md

-# Introduction to Agentic solutions with AutoGen
+# Introduction to Agentic AI solutions with AutoGen

 ## What is Agentic System